 Whilst these stretches will aid recovery, it’s inevitable your legs are going to ache.
 Make sure you nourish yourself and hydrate properly to aid recovery.

-The theory that knees should never go over toes arrived in a 1978 Duke University study that found maintaining a vertical lower leg as much as possible reduced shearing forces on the knee during a squat.
-However, the study only looked at two dimensional models of the knee joint, so it lacked consideration of forces working from above, at the hip, below and at the ankle, which all receive considerable force in this position.
+The theory that knees should never go over toes was found in a study that found maintaining a vertical lower leg as much as possible reduced strain on the knee during a squat.
+However, the study only looked at two dimensional models of the knee joint, so it lacked consideration of forces working from above, at the hip, below, and at the ankle, which all receive considerable force in this position

 Further research by Smith and Fry in 2003 compared unrestricted squats, where the knee could travel freely over the toe, to squats where a vertical board was placed over the lifters shins and physically prevented the knee moving over the toe.
 Whilst forces on the knee were reduced by 22% due to the restricted range of movement, forces were increased by 1000% on the knee joint.